hounfodji/hounfodji/README.md

 I am a Software engineer.

-- 👀 I’m interested in WEB DEVELOPMENT, MOBILE DEVELOPMENT, AI and CLOUD COMPUTING.
+- 👀 I’m interested in WEB DEVELOPMENT, MOBILE DEVELOPMENT and AI.

-- 🌱 Currently, I'm expanding my skills in cloud engineering.
+- 🌱 Currently, I'm expanding my skills in NLP.

 - ⚡ In my free time, I solve problems on HackerRank, leetcode and read tech articles.